pdidev/pdi/plugins/decl_hdf5/README.md

       ```
       subfiling: 2
       ```
-      This will sets `count=2` and all other members use default values.
+      This will set `count=2` and all other members use default values.
   * Here are several important notes for using `subfiling` correctly:
     * **MPI Threading Requirement**: The simulation must be initialized with `MPI_THREAD_MULTIPLE`.
 If this is not satisfied, the application will throw a runtime error unless policy is set to `CONTINUE`.
 In `CONTINUE` mode, the simulation will proceed using standard HDF5 I/O.
     * **Stripe Size Configuration**:  The stripe size can be set in the YAML via `stripe_size` or via the environment variable `H5FD_SUBFILING_STRIPE_SIZE`.
 The YAML value takes precedence if both are provided.